janmarkuslanger/software-architecture-guide/README.md

 # Design software architecture

-## Ansätze
+## Approaches

-- SA sollte wenn möglich iterativ entwickelt werden
+- Software architecture should be developed iteratively if possible
-- Frühes Feedback einholen
+- Obtain early feedback

-### Top-down Ansatz
+### Top-down approach

-Ein System/Komponente/Subsystem wird von "oben" nach "unten" aufgebaut.
+A system/component/subsystem is designed from "top" to "bottom".

-### Bottom-up Ansatz
+### Bottom-up approach

-Ein System/Komponente/Subsystem wird von "unten" (detail level) nach "oben" aufgebaut.
+A system/component/subsystem is designed from the "bottom" (detail level) to the "top".

-### Ansichtbasierte Architektur
+### View-based architecture

-- Komponenten Ansicht
+- Components View
-- Laufzeit Ansicht
+- Runtime View
-- Hardware Ansicht
+- Hardware View
-- Kontext Ansicht
+- Context View

 ## Black box

-- eine "Black box" versteckt sein inneres.
+- A "black box" hides its interior.
-- Inneres: Abhängigkeiten / Prozesse / Datenstruktur / Daten
+- Inside: dependencies / processes / data structure / data
-- Fokus auf das Verhalten nach Außen
+- Focus on the external behavior
-- Aufgaben des Bausteins nach Außen
+- Tasks of the building block to the outside
-- angebotene Schnittstellen
+- Offered interfaces
-- benötigte Schnittsellen
+- Required interfaces

 ## White box

-- eine "White box" zeigt sein inneres
+- a "white box" shows its inner behaviour and attributes
-- Inneres: Innere Struktur / Abhängikeiten / Datenstruktur
+- Inner: Inner structure / dependencies / data structure

 # Software Architektur Muster